 Managing youth sector activities and spaces during COVID-19

-The National Youth Agency (NYA) as the Professional Statutory and Regulatory Body for youth work in England has, in consultation with Public Health England and the Health and Safety Executive, developed youth sector specific advice and guidance.
+The National Youth Agency (NYA) as the Professional Statutory and Regulatory Body for youth work in England has developed youth sector specific advice and guidance.
 The guidance will support local providers, leaders, volunteers and young people to remain safe when engaging in youth sector activities.
 It is intended to guide the youth sector in opening up services for young people at the right pace and time.

 This guidance must be used in conjunction with the readiness framework and your existing safeguarding policies and procedures.
 It is complementary to government guidance on social distancing, travel and other measures which must be adhered to.

 All young people will be able to attend indoor or outdoor activities.
-However, the law applies differently for provision for young people under and over 18yrs of age.
-This applies if the young persons 18th birthday fell before the 31st August 2020.
+Youth provision for young people of all ages, both under and over 18 years of age, have the same requirements.

-Youth provision for under 18’s may meet indoors or outdoors without limitations on group size.
-The regulations no longer require youth sector providers to limit their bubble sizes to a maximum number of attendees (per bubble).
-However, the NYA recommends that providers review their Action Plans and Risk Assessments and take steps to reduce the risk of community transmission.
+However, the NYA requires providers to review their Action Plans and Risk Assessments and take steps to reduce the risk of community transmission.
 For example, consider how to manage groups of young people to a manageable number to minimise the risk of transmission.
-All standard COVID Secure measures (social distancing, hygiene and face coverings etc) will continue to be required.
+Changes to the COVID Secure measures have been made from Step 4.

 Online/digital, detached/outdoor and 1-2-1 youth sector provision will remain available to all young people.

 Everyone should read the guidance document below and follow the recommended actions and requirements.
-This guidance is intended for use in England (Version 5.2).
-Click on the image below to view the guidance documents.
+This guidance is intended for use in England (Version 8) from the 6th September.
+Click below to view the guidance documents.

 National associations for specific types of organisations (uniformed, etc.) and activities may have additional advice and guidance to safeguard young people and in related areas of sports, culture and the arts, which are included in or make use of facilities for youth activities.
-The NYA is grateful to members of a ministerial task-force who supported the development of this guidance and approved of its release.
 Our thanks to: